Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Threats to Validity and Limitations

 \subsection{Economic model as derived interpretation}

 The economic section of the paper is intentionally framed as an operational interpretation derived from measured server-side compute cost.
 The service classes, pricing assumptions, and cost-per-million-handshakes figures are illustrative and parameterized rather than tied to a specific commercial contract, cloud provider invoice, or production deployment profile.
-The paper should therefore not be read as providing the exact future bill of any particular organization.
+The resulting quantities therefore express the scale of the measured compute burden under the stated model, not the exact future bill of any particular organization.